 Mixing up the Facts.

-Experienced and successful lawyers don’t start drafting a contractual agreement until they have all the facts of the transaction.
+Experienced and successful legal practitioners don’t start drafting a contractual agreement until they have all the facts of the transaction.

 Drafting an agreement without the whole facts leads to omitting important details which will expose your client to risks.